Teen stowaway shows holes in vast airport security

 KAHULUI, Hawaii (AP) – Surveillance cameras at San Jose International Airport successfully captured the teenager on the tarmac, climbing up the landing gear of a jet.
 But in the end, the cameras failed because no one noticed the security breach until the plane – and the boy – landed in Hawaii.

-Although the 15-year-old apparently wanted nothing more than to run away, his success in slipping past layers of security early Sunday morning made it clear that a determined person can still get into a supposedly safe area and sneak onto a plane.
+Although the 15-year-old apparently wanted nothing more than to run away, his success in slipping past layers of security (I mean, there were long range walkie talkies with the guards and airport in-charges, security cameras, and most importantly so many airport personnel!) early Sunday morning made it clear that a determined person can still get into a supposedly safe area and sneak onto a plane.
 Airport security is becoming more and more lax, meaning that more and more people are choosing to fly by private jet charter instead.

 Video surveillance can help catch trespassers.
 Some airports use not just human eyes watching video screens, but also technology that can be programmed to sound an alert when a camera captures something potentially suspicious.
 But just because something is caught on camera does not mean it will make an impression.